 What advice on skin care products and cosmeceuticals can SkinDoc give?

-As the cosmetic nurses are registered nurses with a university degree in Bachelor of Science (Nursing) you will be guided and educated in how to choose effective skin care products based on basic skin biology as part of our Clinically Based Guide to Selecting Topical Skincare Product.
-Without consultation and direction from an informed cosmetic nurse or clinician, consumers can make poor product choices that result in wasted money and unsatisfactory outcomes.
+As the cosmetic nurses are registered nurses with a university degree in Bachelor of Nursing (Nursing) you will be guided and educated in how to choose effective skincare products based on basic skin biology as part of our Clinically Based Guide to Selecting Topical Skincare Product.
+Without consultation and direction from an informed cosmetic nurse or clinician, consumers can make poor product choices, resulting in wasted money and unsatisfactory outcomes.
 We can help you make a scientifically based guide towards selecting the best topical skin care products.
 This guide is based on The Skin Health and Beauty Pyramid (Journal of Drugs in Dermatology 2014).
 We sell a range of cosmeceutical products which can only be purchased at cosmetic medical doctor practices.
 For further information please contact reception.